At first glance, minimalism may seem like it has little to do with money.

 And yet, minimalism and money are so closely intertwined.

-As one becomes more frugal, it’s only natural that we seek simpler interests and buy only things that are absolutely necessary.
+As one goes deeper into a minimalist life, it’s only natural that we seek simpler interests and buy only things that are absolutely necessary.

 Minimalism and financial freedom make a great couple.
 Want less stuff, need less money.
 It’s simple math really.